What are Exercise Classes?

 HOW COULD EXERCISE CLASSES BENEFIT ME?

 According to NICE (National Institute for Health & Care Excellence), remaining physically active can improve mobility and fatigue.
-It can also help to reduce the secondary complications of inactivity, such as pressure sores, and help people with multiple sclerosis to regain or maintain their strength.
+It can also help to reduce the secondary complications of inactivity, such as pressure sores, and help people with neurological conditions to regain or maintain their strength.

 - Promotes an active lifestyle